 To score a hit during missile fire or melee, the sum of the attacker’s d20 to-hit roll, base attack bonus, and any situational bonuses must equal or exceed the target’s armor class.

-A natural roll of “20” (without any attack bonus) is a critical hit that deals triple damage.
+A natural roll of “20” (without any attack bonus) is a critical hit that deals double damage and triggers an immediate morale check.
 A natural roll of “1” is a critical miss.
 A critical miss means the attacker’s weapon breaks, unless it’s a magic weapon.
 A magic weapon only breaks after a second d20 roll also comes up “1”.

 A broken weapon does half damage (round down).
 A broken magical weapons loses its magic.